Shivam-Anand23/Daily-Transaction-Finance-Analyst-Project/README.md

 well-suited for data analysis and machine learning applications,it can be used to train predictive models and make data-driven decisions.

-Column Descriptors
+Column Descriptors:

-● Date: The date and time when the transaction was made ● Mode: The payment mode used for the transaction
+● Date: The date and time when the transaction was made
+● Mode: The payment mode used for the transaction
 ● Category: Each record is divided into a set of categories of transactions ● Subcategory: Categories are further broken down into Subcategories of